personalSol/devNotes/0 - inbox/basic of database.md

 ### Types of databases

-- **SQL Databases**: Use tables to store data and relationships between data (e.g., MySQL, PostgreSQL).
+- [[sql databases]]: Use tables to store data and relationships between data (e.g., MySQL, PostgreSQL).
-- **NoSQL Databases**: Designed for more flexible data models and often used for big data or real-time web applications (e.g., MongoDB).
+- [[noSQL databases]]: Designed for more flexible data models and often used for big data or real-time web applications (e.g., MongoDB).
 - **Graph Databases**: Store data in nodes and edges to represent relationships (e.g., Neo4j).
 - **Vector Databases**: Used in ML to store data in the form of embeddings